tcolar/camembert/Readme.md

 ## Camembert IDE

-Camembert is a lightweight IDE for many languages.
+Camembert is a lightweight IDE for many languages / projects.

 It started as a fork of Brie: [https://bitbucket.org/brianfrank/brie](https://bitbucket.org/brianfrank/brie)

-But was since heavealy cutomized and many projects support was added : Fantom, Axon, Maven, Node.js, Python, Ruby etc...
+But was since heavily cutomized and support for many projects was added : Fantom, Axon, Maven, Node.js, Python, Ruby etc...

 **Please see [http://www.status302.com/camembert](http://www.status302.com/camembert) for complete information and manual.**